PART 1

 Maree further says they cannot exactly point out which risk factor is contributing to high incidences of cancer but stressed that all the mentioned ones were responsible.

-He points out how critical data is in the fight against cancer.
+He points out how critical data is needed in the fight against cancer.

 “In the world of cancers, the numbers have to be there.
-In Kenya currently, we have now established registries that will help in getting the numbers.
+In Kenya, we have established registries that will help get the numbers.
 We have data but it is not adequate.”

 Adding “Lack of resources is our biggest challenge in having accurate data on cancer incidences in the Country,” says Maree.